One Week in New Zealand: How Much Does It Cost?

 Cost of accommodation in New Zealand

-If it’s up to me, I’d sleep on a hostel’s bathroom just to save money (not entirely true now that I’m 32 jajajajaja).
+If it’s up to me, I’d sleep on a hostel’s bathroom just to save money -not entirely true now that I’m 32, Ja!

 But here’s what I found after planning the trip with my parents: there’s a lot of cheap accommodation and there’s a lot of expensive accommodation.
 I couldn’t really find a lot of options in between.

-I’ve slept in cute hostels for $ 25 NZD, but my parents were not that keen on the idea…so I went on a quest to find good quality-price relation and it was hard to find!!!
+I’ve slept in cute hostels for $25, but my parents were not that keen on the idea…so I went on a quest to find good quality-price relation and it was hard to find!!!

 Airbnb and Booking.com ended up being my go-to options.
 Booking is good even for hostels!
-You can always use a booking referral discount link which means that if you book with these links.
+You can always use a booking referral discount link which means that if you book with this type of links, you get a 10 % discount.
+I have so many!
 Email me (firstname.lastname@example.org) and I’ll send you some of my own links you can use.

 Let’s add this up and create an average of the cost of accommodation for a week in New Zealand:

 Consider that the cost of accommodation varies greatly according to the season!
-Spots like Queenstown are always expensive though lol.
+Spots like Queenstown are always expensive though.

 Some cities and areas of the country are cheaper, for example, Hamner Springs.
 But it’s not very likely that you’d spend the night there if you are just on a 7 days trip!